iron-software/IronWord.Examples/get-started/azure/README.md

 - .NET Core 3.1
 - .NET Standard 2.1

-These options ensure that IronWord can be deployed across different Azure offerings like App Services, Azure Functions, and Docker containers seamlessly.
+These options ensure that IronWord can be deployed across different Azure offerings like App Services, Azure Functions, and Docker containers.

 ## Deploying IronWord in Docker Containers on Azure

 ### Using IronWord in Containerized Environments

-Deploying IronWord within a Docker container leveraging Azure Container Instances (ACI) or Azure Kubernetes Service (AKS) provides enhanced control over the environment, allowing configurations such as:
+Deploying IronWord within a Docker container using Azure Container Instances (ACI) or Azure Kubernetes Service (AKS) provides enhanced control over the environment, allowing configurations such as:

 - Pre-loading necessary templates or resources
 - Customizing document processing settings